RownakM/placeprep/README.md

 # PlacePrep | GCCP Project 2022
 [Visit PlacePrep](http://34.97.85.39)

-PlacePrep is a website which provides a complete guidance for the students about the core subjects , projects and placement preparing materials they need to prepare to get into a good MNC / Company .
+PlacePrep is a website which provides a complete guidance for the students about the core subjects , projects , DSA Coding and placement preparing materials they need to prepare to get into a good MNC / Company .

 This is an one stop platform for the students who are willing to get placed in the upcoming placement drives.